 Deep down it is the right thing to do.
 Once you have reached a high level of skill you have to stop acting afraid.
 It is time for me to train the next generation and step back.
 Sitting in front of one person at a time is a waste of talent.
 For years I have been pressured to step away from the desk and start teaching.
 I refused because I hate spending so much time on the road.
 Now this blog is kind of a starting point to share my experiences with others; my way of training and stepping back.
 It also means more travel to speak to groups.
 Over the years I have accepted a half dozen speaking engagements per year, most of them local.
 My definition of local will need to expand.

 It is not quitting.
 That is the revelation!
 I am not quitting, only evolving.
-My role is to now help others be what I once was.
-I still will own my business.
+My role is to now help others be what I once was: a qualified tax professional.
+I will still own my business.
 Now it will be run by a group of highly talented people.
 I will show up during tax season and periodically throughout the year to provide guidance.
 It feels good when highly educated people come to me for advice.
 It is a cheap ego trip I can no longer afford.

 Their training is never complete.
 Neither is mine.
 I am at the precipice of a new phase of life, a phase where I stop saying “one more year”.
 It is time to relax with Mrs. Accountant.
 She has been patient and faithful.
 I owe her, too.
 Hawaii does sound kind of nice this time of year.
 I think I’ll let Nords know I’m headed his way.
 It will be nice to have a voice of reason while I practice my new lifestyle on a Hawaiian beach.
 I’ll let you know how it goes.